f-heeger/two_marker_metabarcoding/README.md

 ## Running the pipeline

 * Open a terminal and navigate to your working directory.
-* type the following command: `snakemake -s metabarcoding.snakemake.py -j 6` where "6" is the number of processors to use
+* type the following command: `snakemake --use-conda -s metabarcoding.snakemake.py -j 6` where "6" is the number of processors to use

 ## Hidden Features
 Some output files are not generated by default.
 Here is how to get them: